FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_cpu_and_bandwidth/visionportal-cpu-and-bandwidth.rst

 - both enabled
 - both disabled

-This gives FTC teams ample opportunity to evaluate and manage CPU performance and USB Bandwidth.
+This gives Teams ample opportunity to evaluate and manage CPU performance and USB Bandwidth.
 Many other tools remain:

 - monitor frames-per-second (FPS)